ropensci/ckanr/cran-comments.md

 --------

-This version adds new parameters to a number of functions, and fixes a number of bugs.
+This version adds a new function, a few functions gain a new parameter, and many minor fixes.

 Thanks very much,
 Scott Chamberlain